 Receiving a diagnosis of breast cancer can be scary.
-However, treatment has greatly improved over the past few decades.
+However, treatment has

 Most forms of breast cancer tend to be treatable.
 A person should talk with a doctor about all the treatment options, and they should consider getting a second opinion for a full overview of their options.